terraform-google-modules/terraform-example-foundation/1-org/README.md

 For details on costs you might incur, go to [Pricing](https://cloud.google.com/stackdriver/pricing).
 You can choose not to enable the Data Access logs by setting variable `data_access_logs_enabled` to false.

+**Note:** This module creates sink to export all logs to Google Storage.
+It's also create sinks to export the main logs to Bigquery and Pub/Sub.
+This might result in your project being charged.
+You can change those filters if you want on the file `envs/shared/log_sinks.tf`.

 **Note:** Currently, this module does not enable bucket policy retention for organization logs, please, enable it if needed.

 ### Setup to run via Cloud Build